 Students from the Compact of Free Association (COFA) nations (Federated States of Micronesia, Marshall Islands, and Palau) are not required to obtain a visa to enter the U.S. You are eligible to work on-campus and off-campus without a visa.
 You do not need an Employment Authorization Document (EAD) to work in the U.S., although you may obtain an EAD for free.

-I-94 Forms: An I-94 form is a record of your arrival to and departure from the U.S. In the past, an I-94 was a small white card that was stapled into your passport when you arrived in the U.S. and then removed by the airlines when you departed.
-Now, I-94 forms are electronic.
-If you need a copy of your I-94 form, you can print it by visiting the I-94 Admission Number Retrieval website.
+An I-94 form is a record of your arrival date in the U.S. and indicates your immigration status.
+If you need a copy of your I-94 form, you can access it by visiting the I-94 website.